Sp3ctr3r/Sp3ctr3r/README.md

 - 👋 Hi, I’m Cihangir
-- 👀 I’m interested in cyber security and development
+- 👀 I’m interested in cyber security and software development
-- 🌱 I’m currently learning python and javascript
 - 📫 You can reach me on instagram : Cihangir.sh

 <!---